 Avoid raw fish and shellfish, and refrigerated smoked seafood as well.
-This means try and keep away from sushi through the course of your pregnancy.
+This means steering clear of sushi for the time being.

 Also, remember to cook seafood at a temperature of about 60 degrees Celsius.
 Fish is well-cooked when it separates into flakes and looks opaque.

-As for shrimps, lobster and scallops, cook them until they turn a milky white.
+As for shrimps, lobster, and scallops, cook them until the flesh turns milky white.
 Cook clams, mussels and oysters until their shells open.

 Are vitamin-enriched foods included in the list of foods to avoid during pregnancy?